onejar99/docker-personal-images/websocket/README.md

 ## Quick Start: Test by Client

 1. Open `client.html` by browser:
-    - Enter the WebSocket Server endpoint to `Server` field and click `Connect`.
+    - Enter the WebSocket Server endpoint into `Server` field and click `Connect`.
     - Enter `Nickname` as AAA, choose Room1, and click `Join`.
 2. Open another browser tab with:
-    - Enter the WebSocket Server endpoint to `Server` field and click `Connect`.
+    - Enter the WebSocket Server endpoint into `Server` field and click `Connect`.
     - Enter `Nickname` as BBB, choose Room1, and click `Join`.
 3. Send message by AAA page, and observe the logs.